akm-akm/akm-whatsapp-bot/Readme.md

 ##### 3. The bot is not responding to a particular group

-- The bot does not work in groups with disappearing messages turned on.
 - The group may be admins only.
 - The users may not be using the correct prefix.
 - Try `.hi` , `!hi` , `#hi` or `-hi` to see if the bot responds to any of them.